unegma/rarible-sdk/README.md

 const { IpfsHash } = imageIpfsUploadResponse;

-// Next we have to use the hash generated above to post the metadata to ipfs const ipfsMetaData = await raribleSDK.addMetaDataToIPFS(PINATA_API_KEY, PINATA_API_SECRET, 'My NFT Name', 'My NFT Description', 'ipfsHashFromUploadImageToIPFS);
+// Next we have to use the hash generated above to post the metadata to ipfs const ipfsMetaData = await raribleSDK.addMetaDataToIPFS(PINATA_API_KEY, PINATA_API_SECRET, 'My NFT Name', 'My NFT Description', IpfsHash);

 // Finally we need to submit the data to Rarible.
 You will need to pass in a web3 object (see here: https://github.com/ChainSafe/web3.js) // todo could add other providers such as ethers
 // todo I'm currently  not quite sure how to get the tokenId